Stryfe: Fictional character biography

 By unknown means, Stryfe revives and attempts to subjugate Latveria.
-Stryfe is opposed by Cable and Nate Grey, and at first beats them easily, even going as far as to siphon off all of Nate's power.
+Stryfe is opposed by Cable and Nate Grey, and at first beats them easily, even going as far as to siphon Nate's power.
 Madelyne Pryor appears to join forces with Stryfe, but secretly steals the psionic energy from Stryfe and gives it back to Nate.
 Madelyne, Nate and Cable join forces to defeat Stryfe.